-Parking for all students is in the lot behind the Campus Union (lower lot located next to Smith Family Village), the lot located in front of the Price House, or at the student's residence.
-The lot in front of the Yost Administration Building (next to Voigt Building) is reserved for faculty and visitors only.
-Staff may park either in the lot behind the Campus Union or in front of Price House.
-PLEASE comply with these regulations.
+Parking for all students is in the lot behind the Student Union (lower lot located next to Smith Family Village), the lot located in front of the Price House, or at the student's residence.
+The lot in front of the Yost Administration Building (next to Voigt Building) is reserved for faculty, staff, and visitors only.